-It sometimes seems like I have laid on the same bed in the same clinic off and on for 38 years, waiting for my pacemaker check.
-Usually the news is good, but the doctor has been tracking a stubborn ventricular arrhythmia and trying to medicate it.
+It sometimes seems like I have lain on the same bed in the same clinic off and on for 38 years, waiting for my pacemaker check.
+Usually, the news is good, but the doctor has been tracking a stubborn ventricular arrhythmia and trying to medicate it.
 He says it originates from surgical scarring.

 Griffin is a bright, robust 7-year-old now and we count our blessings.
-Everybody experiences CHD (congenital heart disease) differently.
-The most common birth defect, they diagnose some in utero, others later in life.
+Everybody experiences congenital heart disease (CHD) differently.
+This is the most common birth defect, and they diagnose some with it in utero, others later in life.
 Many face illness and multiple interventions, and a few won’t survive.

 - Is this body going to work for me when I leave the country?